How To Know If Bidders Are Real Or Fake?

 2.

 With advancing technology, it has become easier to implement security measures to flag duplicate IP addresses & similar seller/bidder IDs.
-Although these might cost a little to start initially, in the long run it should help prevent many cases of shill bidding from happening on your watch.
-Note* This is not fool proof, it’s possible that 2 separate auction bidders use the same computer for various reasons, but it should help prevent shill bidding from happening.
+Although these might cost a little to start initially, in the long run, it should help prevent many cases of shill bidding from happening on your watch.
+Note* This is not foolproof, 2 separate auction bidders may use the same computer for various reasons, but it should help prevent shill bidding from happening.

 3.